 The UG/G Degree and Course Designation Request form should be submitted to the EM GC after applying to the Graduate School as described above; this form is due no later than two weeks before the start of classes for the semester in which courses are to be double counted.
 The student should confer with the EM GC as well as the undergraduate advisor in their 'home' undergraduate program in order to choose the courses that will be double counted.

 For more information from the Graduate School about the UG/G application process, visit the Graduate School Admissions website.
+Table of Contents

 IV.
-Requirements for the Engineering Mechanics Degrees of Master of Science (MS) and Master of Engineering (MEng)
+Requirements for the Engineering Mechanics Degree of Master of Science (MS) thesis option